busesimsek/SQL-Data-Cleaning-Project/README.md

 The data cleaning was done in multiple phases, as outlined below:

 ### 1. **Importing the Raw Data**
-- The raw data was first imported into a MySQL table `layoffs` from `raw_data.csv`.
+- The raw data was first imported into a MySQL table `layoffs` from [layoffs.json](https://github.com/busesimsek/SQL-Data-Cleaning-Project/blob/main/Dataset/layoffs.json).
 The original dataset contained 3887 rows.

 ### 2. **Removing Duplicates**
 - A staging table `layoffs_staging` was created to preserve the original data.
 Using the `ROW_NUMBER()` function, duplicates were identified and removed based on specific columns (company, location, total laid off, etc.).